actions/setup-java/docs/advanced-usage.md

 - run: java -cp java HelloWorldApp
 ```

-JetBrains Package Types (as shown in the [releases page](https://github.com/JetBrains/JetBrainsRuntime/releases/)):
+You can specify your package type (as shown in the [releases page](https://github.com/JetBrains/JetBrainsRuntime/releases/)) in the `package-type` parameter.
+The available package types are:

 - `jdk` - JBRSDK
 - `jre` - JBR (Vanilla)